 On March 22, 2021, CAPSAC presented this award to one of Dr. Saywitz’s earliest and longest collaborators, Gail Goodman, PhD, of UC Davis.
 Dr. Goodman will present a lecture titled, "Interviewing Children and Adults about Childhood Traumatic Touch: A Tribute to Dr. Karen J. Saywitz".

 Congratulations to graduate student Lindsey Palmer of the University of Southern California, recipient of CAPSAC’s Paul Crissey Award for Outstanding Graduate Student Research!

-CAPSAC is also pleased to announce that Sean Dugan, M.D. will be presented with the Neal Snyder Outstanding Service Award.
+Congratulations also Sean Dugan, M.D. who was presented with the Neal Snyder Outstanding Service Award.

 Dr. Felitti presents "The Repressed Role of Adverse Childhood Experiences in Adult Well-being, Disease and Social Functioning."

 Release Date: October 5, 2020

 Dr. Gillespie describes the integration of assessing parental ACEs screening into a primary care pediatric practice.

 Dr. Wiet highlights the neurobiological changes associated with ACEs that function as a "primer" for the onset of addiction and related behaviors.